 An investment in the Notes may involve a high degree of risk.
 In purchasing Notes, investors assume the risk that the Issuer may become insolvent or otherwise be unable to make all payments due in respect of the Notes.
 There are a wide range of factors which individually or together could result in the Issuer becoming unable to make all payments due in respect of the Notes.
-It is not possible to identify all such factors or to determine which factors are most likely to occur, as the Issuer may become material as a result of the occurrence of events outside the Issuer's control.
+It is not possible to identify all such factors or to determine which factors are most likely to occur, as the Issuer may not be aware of all relevant factors and certain factors which they currently deem not to be material may become material as a result of the occurrence of events outside the Issuer's control.
 The Issuer has identified in this Information Memorandum a number of factors which could materially adversely affect its businesses and ability to make payments due under the Notes.